sukhada14/SynSigOntologies/README.md

 # SynSigOntologies
 The work done on building ontologies for synapse during my GSR at Ideker Lab (2022).
 # Step 1:
-Read and combine features for 1720 Synsig genes.
+Read and combine features for Synsig gene pairs.

 # Step 2:
 Read SynGO_CC ontology (Reference).